Targeted killing: Use by Saudi Arabia

-Syria
+Alleged use in Syria

 In 2016, Syrian President Bashar al-Assad showed British politician David Davis a spreadsheet containing the identities of 783 people who were being targeted for assassination by the Syrian government.

 Europe

 In Bosnia and Serbia

 Referring to human rights abuses during the Bosnian War, the U.S. State Department noted politically or ethnically motivated "targeted killings" in Bosnia in Section 1a., "Political and Other Extrajudicial Killing", of its 1993 report on human rights practices in Bosnia and Herzegovina.
 Targeted killings were also reported by Serbian and Albanian forces during the Kosovo War.
 Both wars involved large scale targeted killings of journalists.

 Use by the Russian government

 During the First Chechen War, Chechen President Dzhokhar Dudayev was killed on 21 April 1996 by two laser-guided missiles when he was using a satellite phone, after his location was detected by a Russian reconnaissance aircraft, which intercepted his phone call.

 On 20 March 2002, Ibn al-Khattab, who led his militia against Russian forces in Chechnya during the First and Second Chechen War, setting up many effective ambushes against Russian forces as well as managing the influx of foreign fighters and money, was killed when a Dagestani messenger hired by the Russian Federal Security Service (FSB) gave Khattab a poisoned letter.
 Chechen sources said that the letter was coated with "a fast-acting nerve agent, possibly sarin or a derivative".

 On 13 February 2004, Zelimkhan Yandarbiyev, who served as acting president of the breakaway Chechen Republic of Ichkeria between 1996 and 1997, was killed when a bomb ripped through his SUV in the Qatari capital, Doha.
 Yandarbiyev was seriously wounded and died in hospital.
 His 13-year-old son Daud was seriously injured.
 The day after the attack, Qatari authorities arrested three Russians in a Russian embassy villa.
 One of them, the first secretary of the Russian Embassy in Qatar, Aleksandr Fetisov, was released in March due to his diplomatic status and the remaining two, the GRU agents Anatoly Yablochkov (also known as Belashkov) and Vasily Pugachyov (sometimes misspelled as Bogachyov), were charged with the assassination of Yandarbiyev, an assassination attempt of his son Daud Yandarbiyev, and smuggling weapons into Qatar.
 There were some speculations that Fetisov had been released in exchange for Qatari wrestlers detained in Moscow.
 On 30 June 2004, both Russians were sentenced to life imprisonment; passing the sentence, the judge stated that they had acted on orders from the Russian leadership.
 But on 23 December 2004, Qatar agreed to extradite the prisoners to Russia, where they would serve out their life sentences.
 The agents however received a heroes' welcome on returning to Moscow in January 2005 but disappeared from public view shortly afterwards.
 The Russian prison authorities admitted in February 2005 that they were not in jail, but said that a sentence handed down in Qatar was "irrelevant" in Russia.